zbrown23/micromouse/readme.md

 Odometry is utilized to estimate the robot’s position within the maze, enabling it to track its movements and make accurate decisions about where to go next.

 ## Robot Control & Odometry
+We use an off-center point controller for robot motion.
+The robot follows a dummy point to explore the maze.

+We used odometry so that the robot can determine its position in the maze for mapping and path planning.
+We implemented an Alpha-Beta filter to correct for error.
 ## Maze Mapping
 As the robot navigates through the maze, it detects and stores information about the maze's structure.
 Using its sensors, it identifies walls and open paths, gradually building a map of the environment.
 The robot explores each cell, marking them as visited, and constructs a complete representation of the maze layout.